 As a component of their Committee functions, the Admissions and Promotions Committee evaluated effectiveness of the pre-entrance screening tool.
-(IIC9) The Committee recommended, and SON Faculty Organization approved, the selection of the TEAS V. This entrance examination, which measures the entry level skills and abilities of nursing program applicants, was adopted with a minimum entrance score of 64.7 percent.
+(IIC9) The Committee recommended, and SON Faculty Organization approved, the selection of the TEAS V which was developed by Assessment Technologies Institute (ATI).
+This entrance examination, which measures the entry level skills and abilities of nursing program applicants, was adopted and the minimum entrance (cut) score was set at 64.7 percent.
+The cut score was determined based on community standards and voted on in Faculty Organization meeting.

-A formal correlation was supposed to be conducted once the tool was available from Assessment Technologies Institute (ATI) to evaluate the effectiveness of the selection point system, including the test score, in predicting student success.
-ATI is developing tools to enable correlation of TEAS V scores with point system, program completion, and NCLEX-RN pass rates.
-The study was cancelled due to changes within the company that provides the TEAS test.
-A cut score was determined based on community standards and voted on in the Faculty Organization meeting.
-The Admissions and Promotions Committee plans to collaborate with the Director, OES, during the next AY to evaluate TEAS in predicting program completion and NCLEX-RN pass rates.
+OES intended to conduct an evaluation of the effectiveness of the selection point system, including the test score, in predicting student success pending receipt of ATI's assessment tool.
+The assessment tool would enable correlation of TEAS V scores with admission point system, program completion, and NCLEX-RN pass rates.
+The study was cancelled due to ATI's failure to provide the tool.
+The Admissions and Promotions Committee plans to collaborate with the Director, OES, during the next academic year to evaluate TEAS in predicting program completion and NCLEX-RN pass rates.
 CONAH's admissions instruments are regularly evaluated.

-II.
 C. 8 The institution maintains student records permanently, securely, and confidentially, with provision for secure backup of all files, regardless of the form in which those files are maintained.
 The institution publishes and follows established policies for release of student records.